nerves-project/nerves-project.github.io/learn.md

 >
 > Unfortunately, the documentation we have available at this time does not yet reflect these changes, and we are diligently working to update it.
 We hope to have some better overview material by year's end.
 >
-> The documentation below reflects how to use the nerves-sdk (foundation) to build firmware in either Erlang or Elixir.
+> The documentation below reflects how to use the nerves-sdk (now called nerves-system-br) to build firmware in either Erlang or Elixir.
 The methods require linux or a linux VM, which we hope to alleviate soon.
 We haven't delivered yet on our ease-of-getting-going goal, but we're very close.

 > In the meantime, if you are very hearty and interested in helping us craft nerves, contact us on the __#nerves__ channel in the [elixir-lang slack community](https://elixir-slackin.herokuapp.com/) or
 > contact us on the [mailing list](https://groups.google.com/group/nerves-project).